Getting off methadone can be difficult. When done properly, however, switching from methadone to Suboxone can make for a smart transition plan.

 But everything changed a year later.

-One morning, before I could take my dose of methadone, I got distracted by my baby crying.
-I put my bottle back in my medication lockbox and went to check on my daughter.
-After getting her settled, I just grabbed a bottle from my box and took my medication.
+One morning, just as I opened one of my sealed take-home bottles and was about to take my daily dose of methadone, I got distracted by my baby crying.
+I screwed the cap back on the bottle, returned it to my medication lock-box – which contained another 17 unopened bottles – and went to check on my daughter.
+After getting her settled, I randomly grabbed a different bottle from my lock-box and took my medication.
+Little did I know, this innocent scenario would destroy the year of hard work I’d done to earn some freedom in my treatment.

-I didn’t know it was against the rules to open one of my own bottles, but I was more concerned about the fact I’d been bumped back down to daily visits.
-My car could no longer (safely) make the 147-mile trip six days a week.
-I’d have to miss multiple clinic visits each week and suffer withdrawal symptoms due to a lack of methadone.
+I didn’t know it was against the rules to open one of my own bottles without removing the medication, but I was panicked about the fact I’d been bumped back down to daily visits.
+The clinic had so many new patients that the wait time for morning dosing had grown to 90 minutes.
+And my car could no longer (safely) make the 147-mile trip six days a week.
+That meant I’d have to miss multiple days of dosing each week and suffer withdrawal symptoms because of it.
 I was scared to death.

 On my drive home that day, I decided it was time to break free of the methadone clinic.
-I’d heard that Suboxone prevents the painful withdrawal symptoms of opioid addiction, so I found a local Suboxone provider and made an appointment for three days later.
+I’d heard that Suboxone prevents opioid withdrawal symptoms, so I found a local Suboxone provider and made an appointment for three days later.
 Then the receptionist dropped a bomb on me; she said I’d need to be in withdrawal before starting Suboxone.

 I thought to myself, “Wait…what?
 I’m trying to avoid withdrawal symptoms, not purposely put myself through them.”